10 Ways You Can Start Living A More Frugal Lifestyle Right Now

 10 Actionable Ways You Can Start Living A More Frugal Lifestyle Right Now

-With that in mind, here are 10 things you can start doing to start scaling back and living more frugally with a little frugal math thrown in.
+With that in mind, here are 10 things you can start doing to start scaling back and starting living a more frugal lifestyle right now.

 Some of these options might work for you and others might not.

 The point being – find what works for you and your family and go with it.

 Every penny saved is a big deal folks!